openstack/charm-openstack-dashboard/README.md

 Repeating the attach-resource will update the theme and turning off the custom-theme option will return to the default.

+Optionally, the uploaded custom theme can be set as the default theme.

+    juju config openstack-dashboard default-theme='custom'

 [themes]: https://docs.openstack.org/horizon/latest/configuration/themes.html